 Is financial aid available?

-Federal financial aid is available for the six Advanced Level courses offered through Cal Poly Pomona.
-Please visit the Financial Aid website for more information.
+Please visit the CPP Office of Financial Aid & Scholarships website for details about the cost of attendance and information on private loans.
 In addition, three scholarships are available: The James R. Northcutt Scholarship (beginning and advanced), and the Howard Hirsch Design Scholarship.
-For more information, see scholarships.
+For scholarship information, call 310-825-9061.

 Does the Master’s program offer internship & job placement opportunities?